 Is The Grocery Store Liable for My Slip and Fall Injury?

 A grocery store is legally responsible for keeping its property safe for shoppers.
-But just because a person falls and injures themselves at the supermarket, the store is not automatically responsible.
+But just because someone falls and injures themselves at the supermarket doesn’t automatically make the store liable.
 Proof of negligence or fault must be established.

 Just know that a store is not an insurer of safety.
-It does need to make superhuman efforts to guard against all injuries.
+Superhuman efforts are needed to guard against all injuries.
 It need only take reasonable steps.
-For example, if some hapless shopper dropped some grapes on the floor and you slipped and fell on the grapes one minute later, the store is probably not liable.
+For example, if some hapless shopper dropped some grapes on the floor and slipped and someone fell on the grapes one minute later, the grocery store is probably not liable.
 The store could not reasonably have known of the grape on the floor in that short a period of time.

 Is a Grocery Store Liable For a Customer Injury?

 A store’s responsibility is to keep its floors free of fall hazards and to maintain the store so as not to create a foreseeably dangerous condition.
-Store owners, through their managers and employees, must remove objects from the aisles, such as fallen produce, liquids, or advertising displays that have fallen.
-Also, the store cannot create a dangerous condition.
-When a store creates a dangerous condition or has noticed that a dangerous condition exists, it must either fix the condition or warn customers about its existence in order to prevent injuries.
-If it does not keep its property safe, it is legally liable for a customer’s injuries.
+Retail establishment owners, through their managers and employees, must remove objects from the aisles, such as fallen produce, liquids, or advertising displays that have fallen.
+Also, the store cannot create dangerous conditions.
+When a store creates a hazardous condition or notices that an unsafe condition exists, it must either fix the condition or warn customers about its existence to prevent injuries.
+It is legally liable for a customer’s injuries if it does not keep its property safe.

-What Must Be Proven in Order to Hold the Grocery Store Liable for Your Injury
+What Must Be Proven to Hold the Grocery Store Liable for Your Injury

-In order to recover compensation for your injuries, it must be proven that the store was “negligent.”
-Negligence is basically carelessness or not being safe.
+To recover compensation for your injuries, it must be proven that the store was “negligent.”
+Negligence is carelessness or not being safe.

 The law says an injured party must prove that: